 When a user sends a message, likely you are publishing that message so that actively subscribed users will receive that message in realtime and also as a mobile push notification (APNS or FCM) so that offline users (that were actively subscribed) get the message as a mobile push message.
 But if the sender backgrounds the app very quickly after sending the message, it is possible that they will get a push notification for the message they just sent.
 This is not likely the behavior you intended.

-Using the pn_exceptions attribute, you can prevent this from happening.
+Using "excluded_devices" (APNS) and "pn_exceptions" (FCM) attributes, you can prevent this from happening.
 For any message that gets published, create the message payload so that the sending device's push token is added to this key.
-Notice that each type of push notification has its own pn_exceptions attribute.

 If you need to exclude more than just the sender device, you can add as many device push tokens as required.
 Perhaps a user has multiple devices and you do not want to send the user's message (as a push notification) to any of that user's devices.